gberger/gberger.github.io/_posts/2015-05-01-our-bower-workflow-at-vtex.md

 *This was an internal email I wrote to the frontend team at [VTEX](http://lab.vtex.com/) in an effort to consolidate our Bower practices, originally published on 29 Jul 2013.*

-> [Bower](https://github.com/bower/bower) is a package manager for the web.

-Bower functions by downloading components that your project depends on.
+[Bower](https://github.com/bower/bower) is a "package manager for the web".
+It functions by downloading components that your project depends on, like jQuery or Underscore.
 These dependencies are defined in a `bower.json` file.
 Each dependency is either:

  - a name that maps to a package registered with Bower, e.g, `jquery`
  - a remote Git endpoint, e.g., git://github.com/someone/some-package.git, which can be public or private